How we use your personal information

 What type of information will we record about you?

-We log details electronically when we receive a call for help or a booking for patient transport services that we operate.
+We log details electronically when we receive a call for help to our emergency control centres or our 111 service, or a booking for non-emergency transport services that we operate.

 If one of our ambulances attends you, or you are transferred between hospitals by ambulance, we will collect information about you to help us identify and treat you.
 This will be written on a patient clinical record along with details of your symptoms and condition, and any treatment we give you.
 We are also required to record details of your ethnicity and other information to help us monitor the equality of the services we provide.

-If you receive patient transport services, we will record details about where you live, where we will be taking you and some details about your circumstances.
+If you receive non-emergency transport services, we will record details about where you live, where we will be taking you and some details about your circumstances.

 If you make a complaint or an enquiry about the service we have provided, or have contact with us on another matter, we will keep a record of all the relevant details in a file for case management purposes.
 In some cases, we may need to obtain information from the hospital we have taken you to in order to investigate a complaint or deal with an enquiry.